 - "True Love".
 The fact that Chris sounds as if he's on the verge of tears makes it even more of a tear jerker.

 - "Another's Arms".
 The plainly spoken heartbreak sells it even further.

 - "Oceans".
 Nuff said.

-- "O" was supposedly written as a tribute to Chris Martin's children.
+- "Fly On" was supposedly written as a tribute to Chris Martin's children.
 Keep that in mind when you think about how the rest of the album centers around the dissolving of his relationship with Gwenth Paltrow.

 - "I Ran Away", a relatively well-known b-side to "The Scientist" about neglect.
 It's especially devastating when the whole song just explodes at the end.

 - Another one is "Gravity", a b-side to "Talk" that was eventually given to Embrace.
 However, that band cannot even come close to capturing the haunting, raw emotion expressed in Coldplay's more stripped-down version.
 It's especially painful when Chris sings the second verse.

 I can hear your heart beatingI can hear that soundAnd I can't help thinkingAnd I won't look now

 - More recently, there's "Wish I Was Here" from the film of the same name, featuring Cat Power on lead vocals.
 Just a point of advice, try not to listen to this song if you feel like you don't belong where you currently are.
 You just might bawl your eyes out.

 Every road that's wrong seems like the road i'm onEvery sign just seems unclearWon't you come switch me on?
 Don't know where i've goneAnd I...
 I wish I was here